thenfour/WaveSabre/Docs/devices/Maj7MBC.md

 ## Background / Justification

+For size reasons, devices should have the right amount of features to avoid redundancy or device overhead.
+We want to avoid having multiple compressor devices, but typical "production quality" mixing necessitates a few different compressor/dynamics needs:

+* Utility compressors for shaping transients, taming tracks.
+Separate stereo operation, fast response times.
+* Bus compressors for gluing.
+Slower response times, stronger stereo linking, and range from aggressive to transparent.
+* Multiband compression, mostly used for mastering.
+* Master Limiting, for final transient handling in a transparent way, overall loudness management, standard conformance.

 Is a multiband compressor overkill for a size-optimized demoscene prod?
-Yes absolutely, but there are also good reasons to include it:
+Yes absolutely, but there are also good reasons to include it.
+Saturation/excitation often wants to be band-independent, so there are multiple justifications for these crossovers.

-The introduction of Maj7 Sat means we have a phase-coherent Linkwitz Riley crossover, so it's almost free to include multi-band processing in general.
-And then rolling them together becomes quite practical and is very size-optimal.

-MB compression is not strictly required, but it's pretty much required for a "final mix".
 One of the ideas behind the Maj7 suite is that it will output a production-quality prod, and in that case MB compression feels like a necessity.
 This means the output can be ready for a final release straight out of WaveSabre, without having to go back and rework a "final mix" replacing devices with high quality Fab Filter plugins.

+With the right set of features, we can try to cover the most ground.

+## Features

+  * Single or multi-band compression & saturation
+  * Compression with thresh, ratio, knee, attack, release
+    * attack is instant, useful for naive brickwall limiting
+  * Channel linking
+  * Filtering of sidechain signal
+  * Soft clipping, to soften the sound of over-limit brickwalling.

 ## Parameters